On this page

-It may seem like everyone who’s anyone has a self-managed super fund (SMSF), if some financial advisers and property spruikers are to be believed.
-Yet the reality is that just 4% of Australians have one.
+It may seem like everyone who’s anyone has a self-managed super fund (SMSF) if some advisers and property spruikers are to be believed.
+Yet the reality is that less than 5% of Australians with a super account have one.

 The opposite trend is evident for wind-ups.
 Around 22,700 SMSF were wound up in the year to June 2018, compared to an annual average of 15,000 for the previous five years.